apeltzer/EAGER-GUI/docs/contents/installation.rst

 .. note::

-  The EAGER-GUI and EAGER-CLI components can be downloaded as precompiled JAR files from the GitHub repository listed under "Release(s)" in the respective repository.
+  The EAGER-GUI, EAGER-CLI and all other components developed within the EAGER pipeline can be downloaded from their respective **Release** sections on GitHub as pre-compiled JAR files.
+You don't need to re-compile these applications manually.
+In case you want to, please use `IntelliJ IDE <https://jetbrains.org`_ to do so.

 List of Tools tested with EAGER: